Building Foundations for AI at Scale

 Component Library

-Built 234 modular components that engineers could easily implement without sacrificing their development velocity or innovation speed.
+Built 67 foundation components that engineers could easily implement without sacrificing their development velocity or innovation speed.

 📐